zmy1213/Peachos/README.md

 step2 find two free blocks in the table step3 calculating the absolute address thr programing can use

+picture which discrebs paging bit information in detail

 paging directory entry
 the bits of entry between 11 and  31 is page table 4 kb aligned address